appellj/nuntius-bot/README.md

 Similar to the black box task we do define a scope but in this case, we don't define a callback.
-That's because nuntius will ask the question by a naming conventions method: only method that start with `question` will be invoked.
-The method need to return the text of the question.
-The questions will be triggered by the order in the class - so keep on a rational order of methods.
+That's because nuntius will ask the question by a naming conventions method:  methods that which owns `question` will be invoked.
+The method needs to return the text of the question.
+The questions will be triggered by the order in the class - so keep in a rational order of methods.

-When nuntius collected all the methods, the `collectAllAnswers` will invoked.
+When nuntius collected all the methods, the `collectAllAnswers` will invoke.
-The answers will be available in the `answers` property with the matching name of the method which holds the question but with out the `question` prefix.
+The answers will be available in the `answers` property with the matching name of the method which holds the question but without the `question` prefix.

 In case something got in the way and the user lost his internet connection or the server went down the answers won't get lost.
 The answers stored in the DB